Aquafina-water-bottle/jp-mining-note/docs/docs/index.md

 # It's just Yomichan!
-The card is created from the standard Yomichan setup that you're likely already familiar with.
+The card is created from the popular Yomichan setup that you're likely already familiar with.
 Cards are created instantly, no extra steps necessary.
 ![type:video](https://user-images.githubusercontent.com/17107540/192704164-dd075092-58da-4964-9ddf-d89627f60d3c.mp4)